Azure/batch-shipyard/docs/10-batch-shipyard-configuration.md

     * (optional) `scp_ssh_extra_options` are any extra options to pass to `scp` or `ssh` for `scp`/`multinode_scp` or `rsync+ssh`/`multinode_rsync+ssh` methods, respectively.
-In the example above, `-c aes256-gcm@openssh.com` is passed to `scp`, which can potentially increase the transfer speed by selecting the `aes256-gcm@openssh.com` cipher which can exploit Intel AES-NI.
+In the example above, `-C` enables compression and `-c aes256-gcm@openssh.com` is passed to `scp`, which can potentially increase the transfer speed by selecting the `aes256-gcm@openssh.com` cipher which can exploit Intel AES-NI.
     * (optional) `rsync_extra_options` are any extra options to pass to `rsync` for the `rsync+ssh`/`multinode_rsync+ssh` transfer methods.
 This property is ignored for non-rsync transfer methods.
+    * (optional) `split_files_megabytes` splits files into chunks with the specified size in MiB.
+This can potentially help with very large files.
+      This option forces the transfer `method` to `multinode_scp`.
+      Note that the destination file system must be able to accommodate up to 2x the size of files which are split.
+Additionally, transfers involving files which are split will incur reconstruction costs after the transfer is complete, which will increase the total end-to-end ingress time.
+However, in certain scenarios, by splitting files and transferring chunks in parallel along with reconstruction may end up being faster than transferring a large file without chunking.
     * (optional) `max_parallel_transfers_per_node` is the maximum number of parallel transfer to invoke per node with the `multinode_scp`/`multinode_rsync+ssh` methods.
 For example, if there